code-verge/barcode/README.md

 # Online Barcode Generator Tool

-Introducing our Online Barcode Generator Tool, a simple yet powerful solution designed to make barcode creation a breeze for users of all backgrounds.
+Introducing our Online Barcode Generator Tool accessible at: https://barcode-generator-online.com, a simple yet powerful solution designed to make barcode creation a breeze for users of all backgrounds.
 Whether you're a business owner, a student, or someone with a unique project in mind, our user-friendly tool is here to help you create customized barcodes effortlessly.

 ## Key Features:
 1. **Effortless Barcode Generation:** Our tool simplifies the process of generating barcodes by offering an intuitive interface that requires no prior technical knowledge.
 With just a few clicks, you can have a professional-quality barcode ready for use.